danangcrysnanto/phdthesis/README.md

 Source codes of my doctoral thesis in `Latex`.

-This repository might be beneficial as template that comply with ETH Zurich's [thesis formatting requirement](https://ethz.ch/students/en/doctorate/doctoral-thesis-examination.html).
+This repository might be beneficial as a template that complies with ETH Zurich's [thesis formatting requirement](https://ethz.ch/students/en/doctorate/doctoral-thesis-examination.html).
 Please adapt accordingly.

-I used [Latex workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) in visual studio code with automatic build run of `pdflatex` (default command).
+I used the [Latex workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) in visual studio code with an automatic build run of `pdflatex` (default command).
 My latex distribution is `MacTex` on MacOS.

 To build this project please invoke command below.